Welcome to The Catholic Mama!

 But where is “here” exactly?
 Why, The Catholic Mama, of course!
 A blog devoted to helping moms become the servants and shepherds of their Catholic households, to do so with God’s great design, Jesus’s perfect example, and the fire of the Holy Spirit guiding us as we go.

-I wasn’t always Catholic (you can read more about my conversion story HERE), and actually I’m in the midst of the RCIA process.
-I was baptized on Easter Vigil 2018 with hopes of being confirmed at Pentecost 2019.
+I wasn’t always Catholic (you can read more about my conversion story HERE).
+I was baptized on Easter Vigil 2018 and confirmed at Pentecost 2019.

-Take a look around The Catholic Mama, and you’ll find ways I’m doing just that, by –
+And then feel free to take a look around The Catholic Mama, and you’ll find ways to…

-- Exploring and explaining the Catholic faith through logic and reason (and how you can defend and evangelize your faith in a time and culture where you’re made to feel inferior for it).
+- Explore and explain the Catholic faith through logic and reason (and how you can defend and evangelize your faith in a time and culture where you’re made to feel inferior for it).

-- Enjoying the good food that Jesus’s bounty has given us.
+- Enjoy the good food that Jesus’s bounty has given us.

 I’m excited you’re here and I hope that in being here, I can support your own faith journey.

 I’m back behind the microphone for The Catholic Mama podcast.
 I took an unintended hiatus from podcasting and social media right before our youngest was

 The internet – both in its wide open spaces and its darkest corners – is a weird and wild place.
 And the world we’re living

 When I recorded this podcast with Jenn Lormand of TightenYourTinkler.com, a few months ago, I was just starting my second trimester with pregnancy number seven